Cognitive Impairment & Dementia

 Evaluation in Colorado Springs and Denver

-Dementia is defined as a decline in cognitive functioning (in this description, I will use criteria that some experts implement to define dementia as an irreversible decline in cognitive functioning).
-To meet criteria for dementia, cognitive impairment must affect at least two functions of the brain.
-Examples include: memory, thinking, language, judgment, and behavior.
-Dementia can be caused by a variety of conditions or injuries, and the range of impairment may range from mild to severe.
+Dementia is defined as a decline and subsequent impairment in cognitive functioning (in this description, I will also use criteria that some experts implement to define dementia as an irreversible decline in cognitive functioning).
+To meet the criteria for dementia, a cognitive impairment must affect at least two cognitive domains of the brain.
+Examples include: memory, attention, thinking and reasoning, language, judgment, and behavior.
+Dementia can be caused by a variety of conditions, and the range of impairment may vary from mild to severe.
 Dementia can also be progressive, which means that symptoms can worsen over time.